OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/installing-tf-ansible-ziu.rst

 .. note::

-   Starting in Tungsten Fabric Release 2005, you can perform a Zero Impact Upgrade (ZIU) of Tungsten Fabric using the TF Ansible Deployer container.
+   Starting in OpenSDN Release 2005, you can perform a Zero Impact Upgrade (ZIU) of OpenSDN using the OpenSDN Ansible Deployer container.